Architect: Jack Lynn, Ivor Smith under JL Womersley

 South Street, Sheffield

-Forming part of the first phase of the exemplary Grade-II listed Park Hill renovation is this wonderful three-bedroom dual-aspect apartment, arranged over two levels.
+Forming part of the first phase of the exemplary Grade-II listed Park Hill renovation is this wonderful two-bedroom dual-aspect apartment.
 Originally built between 1957 and 1961 to a design by Jack Lynn and Ivor Smith under the supervision of John Lewis Wormersley, the flats have been the subject of an extensive refurbishment project, shortlisted for the 2013 RIBA Stirling Prize, which commenced in 2009 to a design by architects Studio Egret West, Hawkins Brown and Grant Associates.

 The original Park Hill design comprised of four ranges linked by bridges and arranged at obtuse angles to maximise the panoramic views across the city and southern Pennines.
 The term ‘streets in the sky’ was used to describe the concept of a high-density vertical street system consisting of four levels of street decks, wide enough to carry milk floats, and with a ‘high street’ of local services on the lower levels.